 - They wear uniforms at the gyms here.
 I like it.
 Less laundry for me.

-– Judging from the surprised look I got the other day, leaving the gym without showering is not normal.
+- Judging from the surprised look I got the other day, leaving the gym without showering is not normal.
 (I wanted to tell him, “I live right across and the street and am about to take a shower when I get home!
 Promise!”
 Unfortunately my language skills are nowhere near capable of that.)

-– The music is the same as what I would hear in the US.
-(Though there were some Christmas songs mixed in last week.
-Koreans don’t seem to mind extending the Christmas season through all of January.)
+- The gym music is the same as in the US.
+(Though Koreans don’t seem to mind extending the Christmas season through all of January.)

 Also, a side benefit I hadn’t considered: Increased human interaction.

 I go to and from school every day in crowded streets, subways, and buses without being acknowledged by anyone, but whenever I go to the gym, the man who potentially owns the place bows and greets me with enthusiasm.
 And whenever I leave, whoever is sitting at the desk either bows or waves and says, “Bye!”
 It’s very sweet.
 And actually brightens my day quite a bit.